MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-decentralized-finance.md

 ![Forwarded message](../../assets/general-knowledge/ethereum-blockchain/what-is-decentralized-finance/quote-3.png)

-**Let’s take a step back.
-This is absurd**.
+Let’s take a step back.
+This is absurd.
 “Oh, well, at least our smart contract didn’t get hacked!
 I didn’t write bad code in the traditionally insecure way!
 I just wrote code that did something unexpected in a different way! 🍻”

 This is why I say we need to be more diligent and more paranoid.
 Don’t hide behind legalese.
 Don’t shroud reality with fancy word choices.
 Trying to get away with something technically or legally does not negate the outcome of what actually happened and who it happened to.
 Instead, focus on making safe, secure products that don’t do unexpected things and don’t lose people’s money.